Quick Answer

 The platform produces videos in under 10 minutes.
 A higher-fidelity Studio output is available for projects that need more polish, typically around 72 hours.
 Finished videos export as MP4, an embeddable player, or a hosted link.

-Best for: L&D teams turning course materials into video lessons, product teams creating feature walkthroughs, marketing teams converting whitepapers into shareable content, and customer education teams scaling their help libraries.
+Best for: L&D teams turning course materials into video lessons, product teams creating feature walkthroughs, marketing teams converting whitepapers into shareable content, customer education teams scaling their help libraries, and any team that wants both animated explainers and avatar-led videos from one platform.

 Limitations: Optimized for structured explainer content — not the right choice if you need cinematic motion graphics, generative imagery, or live-action hybrid production.